tomaspietravallo/sparkar-scripting-workshop/pre-study.md

 // this is a comment
 // any line beginning with two slashes (//) is a comment
 // comments are just that
-// they do not get executed, they are just there as regular old text
+// they do not get executed as instructions, they are just there as regular old text
 ```

 Because they are not executed, they are often used to explain what different parts of a script do.
 This helps others (as well as future you 😉) understand what you intend to achieve with certain bits code